SBRG/MASSpy-publication/README.rst

 Using Docker
 ------------

-Instructions for running a Docker container are found in the `Docker README </docker/README.rst>`_
+Instructions for running a Docker container are found in the README for `Using Docker </docker/README.rst>`_ for the MASSpy-publication.

 Using a Conda Python Environment